Travel to Sweden

 There are also rules for what you can pack in your luggage and take with you on your trip to Sweden.
-The IOM will inform you about what is prohibited (not allowed) on the aeroplane.
-The airports have equipment that screens the luggage for prohibited items.
+The IOM will inform you about what is forbidden to take with you on the aeroplane.
+The airports have equipment that screens the luggage for forbidden items.

 Your large bag will be checked in at the airport and will be placed in the cargo area of the plane during the entire trip.
 You give the bag to the staff at the airport you are travelling from, and you usually will not get the bag back until you arrive in Sweden.
 The airport staff will put a tag on your bag that states that it belongs to you, where you are travelling to, and which plane you are travelling with.

 You should pack the things you do not need during your trip, such as your clothes, in your large checked-in bag.

 You may take your small bag, your carry-on luggage (sometimes called hand baggage), with you during the entire trip.
 You should pack everything you might need during the trip in this bag.

 What you need to pack in your carry-on luggage: